TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Even

-at the P-61 this mixer is programmed, but has never been necessary, due to the existing nose wheel here.
+at the P-61 & A-26B this mixer is programmed, but has never been necessary, due to the existing nose wheel here.

 Controlling the throttles happens here on both sides with control cables of sullivan, linkaged to a servo.